The Selfish Gene: Reception

+In Humankind: A Hopeful History, Rutger Bregman contrasts the portrayal of human nature in The Selfish Gene with a more cooperative view.

 Units of selection

 As to the unit of selection: "One internally consistent logical picture is that the unit of replication is the gene,...and the organism is one kind of ...entity on which selection acts directly."
 Dawkins proposed the matter without a distinction between 'unit of replication' and 'unit of selection' that he made elsewhere: "the fundamental unit of selection, and therefore of self-interest, is not the species, nor the group, nor even strictly the individual.
 It is the gene, the unit of heredity."
 However, he continues in a later chapter: